Apps For Artists

-There is both a paid version and free version of Evernote.
+There is both a paid version and a free version of Evernote.

 Trello task management app is built around a system of boards and cards.
 It is designed for business but can work in any and all areas of your life.

-You can assign due dates to projects, colour codes, archive items and set reminders.
+You can assign due dates to projects, color codes, archive items, and set reminders.
 It’s a very pretty way to organize your life.

 This is probably one of the most useful apps for artists.
 There are both paid and free versions of the app.

 If you would like some tips on organizing your studio, read my post on How Artists Can Stay Organized.

 Microsoft Excel is a spreadsheet program that is a very useful program for artists to keep track of expenses and revenue for their art business.